DZakh/rescript-schema/IDEAS.md

 - Rename S.variant to S.to
 - Reverse operations for schemas where a single field is used multiple times
 - S.to/S.variant don't allow to distructure tuples anymore
+- Shorthand version for S.schema in Js/Ts API TODO: Update docs to use it by default

 ## v10